Alex-Addy/CS-Fine_grained_TSP_ACO/report.md

 ####Results:

 #####Environment:
-These test cases were run on the linux side of the lab machines.
+These test cases were run on the linux side of the lab machines using Pthreads.
 The constants talked about in the paper have been set to: q<sub>0</sub> = 0.0245, &beta; = 0.765, &alpha; = 0.45, &tau; = 0.3.
 These were arrived at after various amounts of tweaking for the data sets, in an attempt to get closer to the correct value.

 For the data sets the number in the name refers to the number of cities in it.
 Also each graph is completely connected, so the number of connections is n<sup>2</sup>.